 - Book your wedding professionals.
 Some of the most popular vendors book up early.
 Typically, most vendors will want a deposit to save your date.
 Plan accordingly and budget for this early outflow of cash.

 - Review contracts very carefully before signing.
 Avoid surprises later!
 Know what services are included, what the payments are and when payments are due.

-- Take time to decide on your wedding party.
+- Take the time to decide on your wedding party.
 Reflect on who the most important people in your life are.
 It’s easy to make promises to several friends only to realize later that this impacts your bottom line (more bouquets, more boutonnières, more gifts, etc.).

 The Mountain Wedding Specialist!